Overview

 During the procedure

-While you’re on a ventilator, healthcare providers will carry out various procedures to ensure effective treatment and prevent complications:
+While you’re on a ventilator, healthcare providers will carry out additional procedures to manage your condition and prevent complications:

 - Bronchoscopy: A bronchoscope, a small, lighted camera, will be inserted through the breathing tube to examine your airways and lungs.
 This may involve taking samples of mucus or tissue for further testing.